 However, so are its rivals, which also feel more car-like to drive, offer better engine options and interiors that are a few steps ahead in terms of design and technology.

 For a more detailed look at the ASX, read through the interior, practicality, driving and specifications sections of our review over the following pages.
-Or, if you want to see what sort of savings to expect on an ASX, just click through to our deals page.
+Or, if you want to see what sort of savings to expect just click through to our Mitsubishi ASX deals page.